tarleak613/get-papers-list/README.md

+## 📝 Problem Statement
+Build a Python command-line tool that fetches research papers from the PubMed API based on a user-provided query.
+The tool must identify papers with at least one author affiliated with a non-academic institution (specifically pharmaceutical or biotech companies), and return the results in CSV format.

+The program must:
+Use PubMed’s E-utilities API (esearch, efetch)

+Accept a flexible search query (e.g. "cancer therapy")

+Output a CSV with the following columns:

+PubmedID

+Title

+Publication Date

+Non-academic Author(s)

+Company Affiliation(s)

+Corresponding Author Email

+Be executed via a CLI command: get-papers-list

+Support command-line options:

+-h, --help

+-d, --debug

+-f, --file (to save output as CSV)

 # 📘 get-papers-list

 A Python command-line tool to fetch PubMed research papers based on a user query and extract papers that include **at least one author affiliated with a non-academic (pharmaceutical or biotech) organization**.